What is a Cookie Consent Mode?

 - In case you have a simple website without any analytics software installed, you should not have any problems using explicit cookie consent mode.

-If the cookie disclaimer simply informs the user about the cookies and does not give a choice of consenting to some cookies and not to others, or it has just one option to accept cookies, such cookie disclaimer does not leave a real choice of consent for the user.
+If the cookie disclaimer simply informs the user about the cookies and does not give a choice of consenting to some cookies and not to others, or it has just one option to accept cookies, such a cookie disclaimer does not leave a real choice of consent for the user.
 Website users could also notice that such a cookie disclaimer gives no guarantee that non-essential cookies, such as third-party cookies, haven’t already been set and activated upon visiting the landing page.

-Thus, a cookie disclaimer or a cookie message without any choice of prior and informed consent is not a cookie consent that really protects your privacy.
+Thus, a cookie disclaimer or a cookie message without any choice of prior and informed consent is not cookie consent that really protects your privacy.
 Such a cookie disclaimer does not comply with the requirements of the GDPR.

 When to use implied Cookie Consent Mode